 Average Watering This plant will cope with some dryness at the roots but aim to keep the soil moist.

 Average Temperature Provide temperatures between 15°C (59°F) and 25°C (77°F).

 Average Feeding Provide feed to the soil once every two months.

 Dripping / Crying Pothos leaves (guttation)

-After the plant has been watered well, in warmer months when you wake in the morning you may find water like droplets have formed and collected at the leaf tips.
+After a Pothos plant has been watered well, in warmer months when you wake in the morning you may find water like droplets have formed and collected at the leaf tips.
 This is know scientifically as guttation and is almost always harmless.

 Black spots on the leaves / Yellow leaves

-Pothos does well in darker spots, but if it's really dark the variegation will fade.
+Pothos is adaptable to darker spots in your home, but if it's really dark the variegation will gradually fade.

-Too much light, move to a darker place or provide some shielding.
+This is caused by too much light, move it to a darker place or provide some shielding.